July is Smart Irrigation Month. However, regardless of the month, water conservation is essential. Here are some great ways to conserve!

-“If water is being purchased for your course, you already understand why water conservation is important.
-If water is sourced from your course property (lakes, streams, etc) there is still a cost to pump it.
+“If you have to purchase water for your course, you already understand why water conservation is important.
+Even if water is sourced from your property (lakes, streams, etc) there is still a cost to pump it.
 Every hour a pump station operates equates to more dollars for power.
-As important, more dollars for maintenance expense,” President Scott Knowles of Wolf Creek Company explains.
+Equally important, it also means more dollars toward maintenance.”
+President Scott Knowles of Wolf Creek Company explains.

 Conservation with Rain Bird

-Rain Bird offers 25 tips for saving water, here is what they recommend for courses:
+Rain Bird offers tips for saving water, here are their recommendations for golf courses:

 - Conduct regular maintenance audits.

 - Check the height and level of each sprinkler.

 Conservation Tips from Scott Knowles

 “Saving water not only lowers your expenses but also helps deflect criticism from environmentalists.
 Many consider golf courses a waste of resources and a danger to the environment.
 Unless the operator is just doing a bad job, the opposite is true.
 In fact, it has been proven the biodiversity and environmental health of a golf course are better than neighboring parklands” says President Scott Knowles.
 Scott recommends the following Rain Bird products to help with your course’s conservation efforts: